 We develop algorithms and mathematical models to address biological problems.
-Major areas of interest include computational cancer genomics, human structural variation, comparative genomics, and algorithms for DNA and protein sequence analysis.
+Major areas of interest include computational cancer genomics, human structural variation, and comparative genomics.

 The motivation for many of our current projects derives from the tremendous advances in DNA sequencing technology over the past few years.
 Next-generation DNA sequencing machines have lowered the cost of DNA sequencing by orders of magnitude, and enabled a variety of new applications such as personal genome sequencing and cancer genome sequencing.

 We develop algorithms to study somatic mutations that drive cancer progression.
 Specific areas of interest include:

 Identification of genome rearrangements (including translocations, inversions, deletions, and duplications) in cancer genomes.

 We designed the RAIG and NBC algorithms to detect recurrent and independent copy number aberrations.

 Reconstruction of highly scrambled cancer genomes and the mechanisms that produce them.
 We introduced the PREGO algorithm to combine rearrangement breakpoints and copy number data in cancer genomes.
 Study of changes in gene structure and regulation that result from these rearrangements.

 Cancer is a microevolutionary process in a population of cells that reproduce (via cell division) and acquire new mutations.
 Extracting information about the process of tumor evolution from bulk sequencing data containing mixtures of cells demands novel computational approaches.
 We developed several algorithms to study intra-tumor heterogeneity and tumor evolution including THetA, rec-BTP, and AncesTree.